Eastside Interceptor Gravity Sanitary Sewer Project

 Q – Why is the corridor so wide?

 A – We understand that this is an eye opener and a change.
-The corridor follows the same route and approximate area that was cleared in 1996 for the initial construction of the Madison Metropolitan Sewerage District force main pipe.
+The corridor follows the same route that was cleared in 1996 for the initial construction of the Madison Metropolitan Sewerage District force main pipe.
 The 1996 construction was necessary when the City of Verona decommissioned their waste water treatment plant and connected to the regional sewerage district for treatment.
 The current project limits are wider due to this project installing multiple pipes, deeper pipes, maintaining operation of multiple existing sewer pipes, connecting to eight local gravity sewer systems, room for staging and transport of construction materials, and workers safety.
 We narrowed the corridor as much as possible taking into account the environmental and the overall needs of the project.